Meet the FEAST team

 Jack was born in Redruth, about six hundred yards from where his desk is now.
 He studied at the Royal Welsh College of Music and Drama, has worked on many international projects and was the first Stage Manager hired by the Globe Theatre in London where he remained for eight years.
 He moved back down in 2002 and has worked all over Cornwall with companies such as the Eden Project, the Works and Kneehigh.
 For him the best thing about coming to work each day is listening to the incredible and inspiring artists and individuals who contact FEAST.

-Governance: Cornwall Arts Centre Trust (ACT) is the accountable body and legally responsible for delivering the FEAST programme.
-ACT employs the Director and Project Manager, both part time posts.
-The ACT Board receives a quarterly report from FEAST.
+Governance: Creative Kernow (CK) is the accountable body and legally responsible for delivering the FEAST programme.
+Creative Kernow employs the Director and Project Manager, both part time posts.
+The CK Board receives a quarterly report from FEAST.
 There is also a FEAST Advisory Group which provides creative sector expertise and connectivity.

 The FEAST programme has been developed in partnership with Cornwall Council and they continue to be closely involved, commissioning FEAST to deliver the community strand of their cultural programme.
-ACT is a new Arts Council England National Portfolio Organisation, with FEAST one of the programmes that ACT is delivering.
+Creative Kernow is an Arts Council England National Portfolio Organisation, with FEAST one of the programmes that Creative Kernow is delivering.
 Arts Council England South West and Cornwall Council are FEAST principal funders